goschtl/zope/zope3book/trunk/source/getting-started.rst

 .. index:: sandbox

-To demonstrate the concepts, tools and techniques, we are going to develop a ticket collector application.
+To demonstrate the concepts, tools and techniques, you are going to develop a ticket collector application.
 The application can be used for issue/bug tracking.
 To begin the work, first create a directory for the project.
 After creating the directory, create a